logo

 April 11, 2026

-How to Crop an Image Online (Free, No Sign-Up)
+How to Crop an Image to an Exact Pixel Size

 You have a photo that's almost right, but the framing is off — too much background, the wrong aspect ratio, or a subject that needs centering.
-You don't need Photoshop for that.
-The MyTools Image Cropper lets you crop any image to an exact size, right in your browser, in under a minute.
+Photoshop is overkill for a one-off crop.
+The MyTools Image Cropper handles it on your device, with the original image never leaving your machine.
+The slow part isn't the cropping itself; it's figuring out the right dimensions for what you're going to do with the file.

 Step 1: Open the tool